How to submit artwork to the Junior Duck Stamp contest

 1. Complete the entry form

-Encourage artist to include on the entry form a brief personal conservation message that expresses the spirit of what they learned
+2. Include on the entry form a brief personal conservation message that expresses the spirit of what you have learned

-2. Securely tape completed entry form to back of the artwork
+3. Securely tape the completed entry form to the back of the artwork

 Note: